tjheslin1/stackoverflow-review-responses/README.md

 ## Not an answer; asking a similar question

 ```
 Your post is not an Answer to this question, though this question may be relevant.
-For help with your problem please [ask a new question](https://stackoverflow.com/help/how-to-ask), giving as much detail as possible with [minimal code required to reproduce the problem](https://stackoverflow.com/help/minimal-reproducible-example).
+If you are having a separate, unique problem please [ask a new question](https://stackoverflow.com/help/how-to-ask), giving as much detail as possible with [minimal code required to reproduce the problem](https://stackoverflow.com/help/minimal-reproducible-example).
+If you are having the same issue as detailed in this question you can raise attention to it by [up-voting the question](https://stackoverflow.com/help/why-vote) and possibly [adding a bounty](https://stackoverflow.com/help/bounty) to the question.
 ```

 ## Minimal, reproducible example